top of page

 The importance of the River Wandle in supporting the Textile Industry is well documented and it is interesting that The Garrett Print works pre-dated the Corruganza factory on that site.
 As well as telling the story of the working conditions and the boxes that the women and girls helped to produce and the subsequent strike, the work makes reference to calico bleaching, scarlet and indigo dyeing and printing through the use of fabric, colour and print.

-It is now installed at the Wandsworth Heritage Service, (1st floor Battersea Library)
+It is now permanently installed at the Wandsworth Heritage Service, (1st floor Battersea Library)

 3. The crowd during the plaque unveiling ceremoy.JPG